Ridesharing is using an online platform to connect passengers with drivers who use their privately owned vehicles to facilitate transportation needs.

 Rideshare insurance is designed to fill the gaps between the ridesharing company’s policy and your personal insurance policy.
 It will ensure that you’re covered for the entirety of your rideshare shift, even when not on an active trip.
 Rideshare insurance policies can also reduce or eliminate your deductible by covering the difference between policies.

-And no matter what, remember the golden rule of ridesharing: always trust your gut.
+No matter what, remember the golden rule of ridesharing: always trust your gut.
 If a situation makes you feel uncomfortable or unsafe, end the ride and call someone to help you reach safety.